tjblaette/getitd/README.md

     - error-free alignment to primer sequence
 6. Collect insertions within passing reads, require
     - insert length of at least 6 bp
-    - in-frame insert (length divisable by 3)
+    - in-frame insert (length divisible by 3)
     - absence of ambiguous "N" bases within the actual insert sequence
     - 3' or 5' trailing inserts not fully spanned by the sequenced reads are not required to be in-frame, since their exact length is not actually known
 7. Collect ITDs within passing insertions, require